deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ********************************************

 Course teams use libraries to identify course content that is intended only for the students in a specific cohort.
-When a student first views content from a library, the server emits an ``edx.librarycontentblock.content.assigned`` event.
+The first time that the content from a library is delivered to a student in the associated cohort, the server emits an ``edx.librarycontentblock.content.assigned`` event.
+If a course team member changes the content of a library after it is delivered, the server emits an additional ``edx.librarycontentblock.content.assigned`` event.

 **Event Source**: Server